Season 1, Episode 33

 Dr. Judy Lovas:

 So we know what it’s like, we’ve all done it.
 You pick up the novel to relax, but you are still thinking about work.
 And so you read over the same lines over and over and over again.
 So you’re not relaxing because you’re not focused and look at things like a mantra.
 The whole purpose of a mantra is to be focused on one thing, looking at a flame, prayer.
-They all rely on to be effective.
+They all rely on being effective.
 They all rely on singular focus where you eliminate the chit-chat, the distractions.
 If you’ve ever seen someone do the taichui sequence or routine, they’re focused on what they are doing.
-They’re not thinking about, what am I going to cook for dinner tonight?
+They’re not thinking about what I am going to cook for dinner tonight.

 Dr. Lorne Brown: